Westley-Winks/website-bridgetown/src/collections/_p/suntup-treasure-hunt.md

 toc: true
 ---

 My friend [foreverliketh.is](https://foreverliketh.is) shared a link to a treasure hunt hosted by Suntup Editions, [a book publishing company.](https://suntup.press/news/suntup-editions-treasure-hunt-contest/) The challenge was to find 16 colored letters scattered across their website.
 Once you find all the letters, you unscramble them into a three-word Latin phrase.
-The potential prizes were _awesome._ The grand prize was a custom-bound edition of _The Road_ by Cormac McCarthy, a piece of art in and of itself.[^1] Even if I didn't win anything, I can't say no to a puzzle.
+The potential prizes were _awesome._ The grand prize was a custom-bound edition of _Blood Meridian_ by Cormac McCarthy, a piece of art in and of itself.[^1] Even if I didn't win anything, I can't say no to a puzzle.
 Here's how I solved it.

 ## Sitemaps helped me find all the letters